-- The student will understand and apply appropriate communication strategies in interpersonal writing. - The student will initiate, maintain, and close written exchanges. - The student will provide and obtain relevant information in written exchanges. - The student will use a variety of grammar and syntax in written exchanges. - The student will use register appropriate for the intended target culture audience in written exchanges.

-- The student will use communication strategies such as circumlocution, requesting clarification, and paraphrasing to maintain written exchanges. - The student will understand and apply appropriate and varied syntactical expressions in interpersonal writing. - The student will use transitional expressions and cohesive devices to create paragraph-length discourse in written exchanges. - The student will comprehend and produce simple, compound, and complex sentences in a variety of time frames in written exchanges. - The student will use standard conventions of the written language (e.g., orthography, punctuation) in written exchanges. - The student will monitor language production; recognize errors and attempt self-correction in written exchanges. - The student will use appropriate writing systems (hiragana, katakana, kanji) in interpersonal communication. - The student will use handwriting and keyboarding to communicate in written exchanges.
+- The student will understand and apply appropriate communication strategies in interpersonal writing. - The student will initiate, maintain, and close written exchanges. - The student will provide and obtain relevant information in written exchanges. - The student will use a variety of grammar and syntax in written exchanges. - The student will use register appropriate for the intended target culture audience in written exchanges. - The student will use communication strategies such as circumlocution, requesting clarification, and paraphrasing to maintain written exchanges. - The student will understand and apply appropriate and varied syntactical expressions in interpersonal writing. - The student will use transitional expressions and cohesive devices to create paragraph-length discourse in written exchanges. - The student will comprehend and produce simple, compound, and complex sentences in a variety of time frames in written exchanges. - The student will use standard conventions of the written language (e.g., capitalization, orthography, accents, punctuation) in written exchanges. - The student will monitor language production; recognize errors and attempt self-correction in written exchanges.